pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 namespace/pegaaddons created
 ```

-12. To install the addons chart, which you updated in [Preparing your local system](#Prepare-your-local-system-–-45-minutes), enter:
+12. Install the addons chart, which you updated in [Preparing your local system](#Prepare-your-local-system-–-45-minutes).

 ```yaml
 $ helm install addons pega/addons --namespace pegaaddons --values addons.yaml
 ```

-The `pegaddons` namespace contains the deployment’s load balancer and disables the metric server.
+The `pegaddons` namespace contains the deployment’s load balancer and the metric server configurations that you configured in the addons.yaml Helm chart.
 A successful pegaaddons deployment returns details of deployment progress.
-For further verification of your deployment progress, you can refresh the Kubernetes dashboard and look in the `pegaaddons` Namespace view.
+For further verification of your deployment progress, you can refresh the Kubernetes dashboard and look in the `pegaaddons` **Namespace** view.

-13. To deploy Pega Platform for the first time by specifying to install Pega Platform into the database you specified in the Helm chart, install the pega.yaml Helm chart:
+13. Deploy Pega Platform for the first time by specifying to install Pega Platform into the database specified in the Helm chart when you install the pega.yaml Helm chart.

 ```yaml
 helm install mypega-pks-demo pega/pega --namespace mypega-pks-demo --values pega.yaml --set global.actions.execute=install-deploy